alphaee/ISP/README.md

 - Powerup Pictures, Reset/Back Pictures for the Death Screen

 *Update Log*

+7/9/10
+- Finished merging function for Back And Forth.

 7/8/15
 - Added collision function for Back And Forth.